NeuromatchAcademy/course-content/_sources/projects/docs/project_guidance.md

 * No need to have a very concrete project after this day.
 You will determine the feasibility of your questions in the next few days, and you will likely change your question completely.
 That’s how research works!
 * The exploratory work you do in week 1 will culminate in a project proposal on the first project day (peek ahead in this guide at W2D1).

+*Stay tuned for your mentor assignments.
+Once you receive them, reach out to your mentor to set up a first meeting this week.
+Also try to arrange a meeting for W2D1, ideally the second half of the day, when their feedback on your abstract could be useful.*

 ### W1D2
 Continue brainstorming!
 Try to come up with one or a few topics of interest, either by yourselves or directly from the project templates.
 Get your hands dirty by running some of the notebooks provided for your dataset.
 There should be a loading notebook, and there should be some further analysis notebooks interspersed among the project templates.
 Even if you are not using a project template, they are likely to contain useful code to get you started, especially if you are doing a theory project.
 If all you do is run the provided notebooks that’s fine!
 Try to understand what is being plotted and how.
 Pay attention to the code libraries being used, and the way the data is accessed / binned / aligned.
 You will reuse some of these code elements to start doing your own analyses in later days.

 ### W1D3-W1D5
 Be on the lookout for interesting hypotheses.
 You might notice something unexpected in the data, and if you dig deeper it might lead you directly to a result.
 For this to work, you must keep an open mind about what your questions are.
 Here are some generally useful tips & tricks:

 * The hardest part will be the technical challenge of wrestling with the data to try to answer your question.
-You can rely on your TA and the Discord channels to make this process easier.
+You can rely on your TA, the dedicated project TA and the Discord channels to make this process easier.
 * For theory projects, wrestling with your model can be equally challenging.
 If your model generates data, for example a neural network simulation, then you can still use some of the tricks below to analyze that data.
 * If your model makes a hypothesis that needs to be tested, then your theory project might become a data project.
 The opposite may also happen if you find something interesting in the data, and you realize that you need a model to understand it better.
 * Always be on the lookout for bugs in your code, or ”bugs” in your analysis plan.
 If a result looks too good to be true, it might be!
 Make sure you always split your data train/test, even for simple analyses where you think it might not matter (i.e. for making tuning curves).